sfigg/commercialization-public/docset/manufacture/iot/add-a-registry-setting-to-an-image.md

     All packages that you build appear in your architecture-specific folder.
 Tip: to quickly rebuild for another architecture, use **setenv &lt;arch&gt;**, then **BuildAllPackages** to rebuild everything for your other architecture.

+    **Troubleshooting**: If you get an error: "The elementRegKeys in namespace 'urn:Microsoft.WindowsPhone/PackageSchema.v8.00' has incomplete content", remove the comments and instructions.
+If you don't want to include a reg key or a file, then remove these XML elements.

 ## <span id="Update_your_feature_manifest"></span><span id="update_your_feature_manifest"></span><span id="UPDATE_YOUR_FEATURE_MANIFEST"></span>Update your feature manifest

 **Add your file package to the feature manifest**